zhongmiao-org/intercept-wave-vscode/README.md

 ### Q: Why is my API not being mocked?

-A: Make sure the API path matches exactly and the mock configuration is enabled.
+A: Ensure one of your mock paths matches the request path (wildcards supported) and the mock configuration is enabled.
 Also check the stripPrefix setting.

 ### Q: How to view request logs?